Hertha Ayrton: Mathematics and electrical engineering work

 In the late nineteenth century, electric arc lighting was in wide use for public lighting.
 The tendency of electric arcs to flicker and hiss was a major problem.
-In 1895, Hertha Ayrton wrote a series of articles for the Electrician, explaining that these phenomena were the result of oxygen coming into contact with the carbon rods used to create the arc.
+In 1895, Hertha Ayrton wrote a series of articles for The Electrician, explaining that these phenomena were the result of oxygen coming into contact with the carbon rods used to create the arc.
 In 1899, she was the first woman ever to read her own paper before the Institution of Electrical Engineers (IEE).
-Her paper was entitled "The Hissing of the Electric Arc".
+Her paper was titled "The Hissing of the Electric Arc".
 Shortly thereafter, Ayrton was elected the first female member of the IEE; the next woman to be admitted to the IEE was Dorothy Smith in 1958.
-She petitioned to present a paper before the Royal Society but was not allowed because of her sex and "The Mechanism of the Electric Arc" was read by John Perry in her stead in 1901.
+She petitioned to present a paper before the Royal Society but was not allowed because of her gender and "The Mechanism of the Electric Arc" was read by John Perry in her stead in 1901.
 Ayrton was also the first woman to win a prize from the Society, the Hughes Medal, awarded to her in 1906 in honour of her research on the motion of ripples in sand and water and her work on the electric arc.

 By the late nineteenth century, Ayrton's work in the field of electrical engineering was recognised more widely, domestically and internationally.
 At the International Congress of Women held in London in 1899, she presided over the physical science section.
 Ayrton also spoke at the International Electrical Congress in Paris in 1900.
 Her success there led the British Association for the Advancement of Science to allow women to serve on general and sectional committees.
+In a history of housework in the British Isles, Caroline Davidson called Ayrton one of the rare "female electrophiles" who contributed to the advancement of electricity in ways that transformed women's labor within homes.